Principal | Chief Executive

 Bryan previously worked for Target Corporation where he built and led the retailer’s Global Crisis Management, Business Continuity, and Global Intelligence function.
 The work of Bryan and his team at Target was recognized through numerous awards from FEMA, the International Association of Emergency Managers, and the Business Continuity Institute.
 Bryan also served previously as Chief Security Officer & Director of Global Security for Apollo Education Group and the University of Phoenix.

 Bryan currently holds an appointment as a Senior Fellow in the Center for Cyber & Homeland Security at Auburn University where his focus is on public/private sector collaboration related to national security and cybersecurity issues.
 He is also an associate member of the Forum for Private Security Research (FPSR) in the Department of Defence Studies at King’s College, London and a Fellow of the Royal Society of Arts.
+In 2021, he was named to the Humphrey Policy Fellows Alumni Board at the University of Minnesota’s Humphrey School of Public Affairs where he was a Policy Fellow during the 2016 – 2017 academic year.

 Bryan has served on a number of technical committees at the American Society for Industrial Security, including committees for the Workplace Violence Prevention and Active Assailant – Prevention, Intervention, and Response Standard (2020) and the Certified Protection Professional Study Manual (2020)